alonmaor/DashCraft/docs/proposal.md

 ### AI/ML Algorithms

-We plan to use A* search to find the shortest path and Markov reward model to reward the agent for completing each delivery in the most efficient manner.
+We plan to use A* search to find the shortest path and Markov reward model and Q-Learning to reward the agent for completing each delivery in the most efficient manner.

 ### Evaluation Plan